yuchen-sh/yuchen-sh.github.io/index.md

   * **software development and simulation** (programmable networking, open-source testbed, ns-3)

 ### <font color='blue'>Recent News</font> [<u><font size='3'>more</font></u>](https://yuchen-sh.github.io/News)
+* Our project on "Digital Network Twins" is funded by the NSF CNS Core program, thanks <font color='blue'>NSF</font>!

-* Congrats on the acceptance of our journal paper on Graph Neural Networks for Joint Communication and Sensing Optimization at IEEE Journal on Selected Areas in Communications (JSAC)!
+* Congrats on the acceptance of our journal paper on Graph Neural Networks for Joint Communication and Sensing Optimization at IEEE Journal on Selected Areas in Communications (<font color='blue'>JSAC</font>)!

-* Congrats on the acceptance of our three papers focusing on UAV Localization, Complex Neural Networks, and Spatial-Temporal Prediction Model at the IEEE Global Communications Conference (GLOBECOM)!
+* Congrats on the acceptance of our three papers focusing on UAV Localization, Complex Neural Networks, and Spatial-Temporal Prediction Model at the IEEE Global Communications Conference (<font color='blue'>GLOBECOM</font>)!

-* We got the Best Paper Award for our paper titled "E-App: Adaptive mmWave Access Point Planning with Environmental Awareness in Wireless LANs” at IEEE International Conference on Computer Communications and Networks (ICCCN)!
+* We got the <font color='blue'>Best Paper Award</font> for our paper titled "E-App: Adaptive mmWave Access Point Planning with Environmental Awareness in Wireless LANs” at IEEE International Conference on Computer Communications and Networks (ICCCN)!

 * Glad to serve as Associate Editor of IEEE Transactions on Green Communications and Networking, and please feel free to submit your work [here](https://www.comsoc.org/publications/journals/ieee-tgcn).